IssaHanou/BEP_1920_Q2/cc_library/resources/device_manual.md

 - `id`: this is the id of a device.
 Write it in camelCase, e.g. "controlBoard".
 - `description`: this is optional and can contain more information about the device.
 This can be displayed in the front-end, so should be readable and in Dutch.
+- `IP_address`: the IP address of the client computer for this device
 - `input_components`: this is a list of ids of different components of a device, which can generate input to the system.
 This can be empty.
 - `output_components`: this is a list of ids of different components of a device, which can provide output of the system.
 This can be empty.
 - `message`: this is an example message of the status update.
 It contains two status messages: